 In this data visualization I chart the increasing number of U.S. commercial space launches and the FAA forecast for the next four years.
 While looking around the FAA site one evening, I stumbled across a bountiful dataset of all the commercial launches, their locations and which space companies were coming and going.
-Instantly, I could see there was a story to be told and since the FAA is the entity granting licenses to these operations, their forecast for the upcoming landscape of launch activity seemed uniquely valuable.
+I knew right away this could be a great visualization, as there was a story to be told since the FAA is the entity granting licenses to these operations.
+Their forecast for the upcoming landscape of launch activity seemed uniquely valuable.
 This graphic went through many versions before I landed on the one above, which taught me my infographic mantra: KEEP IT SIMPLE.

 A side benefit of working on this project for a month straight is that now I know the names of all the rocket companies and where they like to launch.
-The cutest one was "Armadillo Aerospace" (now defunct) with their adorable logo of an armadillo aviator rocketing through space.
+My favorite one was "Armadillo Aerospace" (now defunct) with their adorable logo of an armadillo aviator rocketing through space.